kbroman/kbroman.github.io/software.md

 genotyping errors.
 We look only at the relationships MZ twins, parent/offspring, fullsibs, halfsibs and unrelated.

 **Note**: I am no longer actively developing this software.
-You may wish to check out Mary Sara McPeek and Lei Sun's program [PREST](http://galton.uchicago.edu/~mcpeek/software/prest/).
-It has a similar aim, and calculates a more extensive set of statistics, includes measures of statistical significance, and also looks at avuncular and first cousin relationships.
-Other alternatives include the programs [Relpair](https://csg.sph.umich.edu/boehnke/relpair.php) and
+Consider the programs [Relpair](https://csg.sph.umich.edu/boehnke/relpair.php) and
 [KING](https://www.kingrelatedness.com/).